RatInABox-Lab/RatInABox/docs/source/why-riab/index.md

 # Why RatInABox?
 ## Our beliefs and mission statement

-The document outlines a set of beliefs which motivated RatInABox and a set of principles on which is was, and continues to be, built.
+The document outlines a set of beliefs which motivated RatInABox and a set of principles on which it was, and continues to be, built.
 It should be used to guide decisions about whether to accept new functionality, make changes to the styling of code or whether to take on new dependencies etc.

 ![why_riab](https://github.com/RatInABox-Lab/RatInABox/assets/41446693/02b28673-84d4-47e5-9bdf-b52d2384cfea)